britco/stonewall/README.md

 Use this rule to validate data against a custom function.
 The function accepts the arguments (value, field).
 If you return true from the function, the rule passes, otherwise it doesn't.

 Alternatively, you can return a deffered object.
 If the function returns a deffered object, the return status of the deffered object will be used as the passing status of the data.
-So for the above example, if 'user/exists' throws a 200, the rule will pass, but if it throws a 500, it will fail.
+So for the below example, if 'user/exists' throws a 200, the rule will pass, but if it throws a 500, it will fail.

 	resource = {